RCA Studios New York: 155 East 24th Street (1928–1969)

 On February 17, 1948, the organizational meeting that led to the formation of the Audio Engineering Society was held at the studios, as was the first AES technical membership meeting held on March 11, with RCA Victor engineer Harry F. Olson as guest speaker.

 In the early 1950s, Eddie Fisher recorded several hit songs at the studio, including "Anytime" (1951), "Tell Me Why" (1951), and "Wish You Were Here" (1952).
 In January 1956, Elvis Presley recorded "Blue Suede Shoes" at the studio, returning in February and again in July, during which he recorded his hits "Hound Dog" and "Don't Be Cruel".
 In July 1959, The Isley Brothers recorded their hit song "Shout" and subsequent debut studio album from the group.
-Other artists recording in the studio in the 1950s included Perry Como, Harry Belafonte, Lena Horne, Hugo Winterhalter, The Ames Brothers, and Neil Sedaka.
+Other artists recording in the studio in the 1950s included Perry Como, Harry Belafonte, Lena Horne, Hugo Winterhalter, Jaye P. Morgan, The Ames Brothers, and Neil Sedaka.

 By 1969, RCA felt its 24th Street studios were too small, obsolete, and no longer competitive, and opened new recording studios within a new building at 1133 Avenue of the Americas.
 The 155 East 24th Street building was later sold to the City College of New York, who used building until 1998, after which it was razed to facilitate construction of the Baruch College Newman Vertical Campus.

-1133 Avenue of the Americas (1969 to 1993)
+1133 Avenue of the Americas (1969–1993)

 In 1969, RCA consolidated its corporate offices and opened new recording studios within a new building located at 1133 Avenue of the Americas.
-RCA's Sixth Avenue Studios comprised five recording studios, including Studio A, a 60 x 100 foot room with 30-foot ceiling, nine tape mastering rooms and five lacquer mastering channels.
+RCA's Sixth Avenue Studios comprised five recording studios, including Studio A, a 60 x 100-foot room with 30-foot ceiling, nine tape mastering rooms and five lacquer mastering channels.
 These facilities were often used for classical recordings and numerous original Broadway cast recordings of shows.

-RCA closed its Sixth Avenue Studios in 1993, with the space later becoming offices.
+RCA closed its Sixth Avenue Studios in 1993, with the space later becoming offices, and eventually becoming the world headquarters for Steinway & Sons.

 Other RCA New York Studios

-RCA Victor also utilized the Manhattan Center on West 34th Street, the opera house originally built in 1906 by Oscar Hammerstein I, and Webster Hall on East 11th Street, where RCA built a small control room off to the side of ballroom.
+RCA Victor also used the Manhattan Center on West 34th Street, the opera house originally built in 1906 by Oscar Hammerstein I, and Webster Hall on East 11th Street, where RCA built a small control room off to the side of ballroom.
 From the 1920s through the 1940s, RCA Victor also occasionally recorded at Liederkranz Hall on East 58th Street.